VivekReddy98/Virus_Propagation/README.md

 # Virus_Propagation
-Immunizing a Virus Propagated Time-Varying COntact Network with a limited vaccines using different immunization policies.
+Immunizing a Virus Propagated Time-Varying Contact Network with a limited vaccines using different immunization policies.

 ## Project Setup Guide: